🚨 It’s time to use that emergency fund

 🗂 You’re not accumulating interest.

-All borrowers with federally held student loans will automatically have their interest rates set to 0% for a period of at least 60 days.
+All borrowers with student loans held by the U.S. government will automatically have their interest rates set to 0% through September 30, 2020.

-👊 If you continue to pay, you could knock out some principal
+👊 If you continue to pay, you could knock out some of the principal

 Keep up to date on Federal Student Loan Relief news here.